 Thürmer, J. L. (2009, 31.
 Dezember). „Machen Sie Wenn-dann-Pläne“ Interview by Claudia Rindt.
 Südkurier.

-Thürmer, J. L., Wieber, F., & Gollwitzer, P. M. (in preparation).
+Thürmer, J. L., Wieber, F., & Gollwitzer, P. M. (in press).
 Planning high performance: How groups and teams benefit from implementation intentions.
 In M. Frese & M. D. Mumford (Eds.), Organizational planning: The psychology of performance.

 Wieber, F., Thürmer, J. L., & Gollwitzer, P. M. (2013).
 Intentional action control in individuals and groups.
 In G. Seebaß, M. Schmitz & P. M. Gollwitzer (Eds.), Acting intentionally and its limits: Individuals, groups, institutions.
 Interdisciplinary approaches (pp. 133-162).
 Berlin: De Gruyter.

 Thürmer, J. L. (2013, April).
 The self-regulation of goal conflict: Implementation intentions improve performance.
 Invited talk at the Behavioral Science colloquium at the Israel Institute of Technology (Technion), Haifa.